hhoke/apple.cx/README.md

 # apple.cx

-I've noticed some fun patterns in the different kinds of ways one can cut apples.
+I've noticed some patterns in the different kinds of ways one can cut apples.
 It's probably not generalizable, but I think it's fun!
 So, I thought I'd make some videos of it.